Givry

 Location

-Givry is located in the centre of the Côte Chalonnaise and stretches across three villages just south of Mercurey: Dracy-le-Fort, Givry and Jambles.
+Givry occupies a central position in the Côte Chalonnaise and extends over three municipalities 6km south of Mercurey: Dracy-le-Fort, Givry, and Jambles.

-Soil The vines benefit from eastern/southeastern exposure, at altitudes of between 240 and 280 metres.
-The brown limestone or calcic soil originating from alterations to the Jurassic limestone results in the fact that this appellation is often compared to Volnay.
+Soil The vineyards face east/southeast and south, at altitudes between 240 and 280 meters.
+The brown limestone or calcareous soils resulting from the alteration of Jurassic limestone give rise to an appellation often compared to Volnay.

 Grape variety 100 % Pinot Noir.